 The undisputed winner.

 There are many good series out there, there are new ones every day.
 But this one, whoa.
 You know, when you find a gem of a show where everything is right?
 Except its length, which is too short, and you can barely accept that it must end, even though it ends brilliantly – something which not many of even the good series achieve?
 Where all the members of the ensemble cast are stellar, as is the scriptwriting, as are the props, as is the literary basis, in this case Robert Louis Stevenson’s Treasure Island, of which this show is in fact a prequel?
-Where each frame exudes how much fun everyone was having during the shooting.
+Where each frame exudes how much fun everyone had during the shooting.
 All this is Black Sails.
 It made me dig out and re-read my copy of Stevenson’s classic.

 My favourite character: Toby Schmitz as Calico Jack Rackham.